hugohammer/TTS-Narrated-Ebook-Creator/README.md

 Packaging: The modified files are re-zipped into a valid EPUB 3 file.

 ## Troubleshooting
 "FFmpeg not found" Ensure FFmpeg is installed and added to your system PATH.
-Run ffmpeg -version in your terminal to verify.
+Run ffmpeg -version in your terminal to verify.<br>
 "Out of Memory" (CUDA) Neural TTS is heavy.
 If you run out of VRAM, the script will automatically fallback to CPU (slower, but works).

 ## License & Acknowledgements